Digitex CEO Is Determined to Fulfill His Vision

 This dedication to quality and brand values is not just about creating a great looking and easy to use futures exchange, of course, that’s vitally important.
 But it’s also about preserving and encouraging the Holy Grail of a successful exchange–liquidity.

 As a former trader, Adam knows this is critical.
-Liquidity allows Betfair Traders to quickly enter and exit positions and as a result, attracts even more Betfair Traders to the platform.
+Liquidity allows traders to quickly enter and exit positions and as a result, attracts even more traders to the platform.
 Liquidity begets liquidity.

 Driven by this understanding and the fact the crypto space is littered with abandoned DEXs and failed exchanges with no liquidity, it stands to reason that Adam is setting the bar high.
 You only get one chance to make a first impression.